hanspi42/signalflowgrapher/README.md

 ### Run application from terminal
 - Use `python .\src\main\python\main.py` to start the application

-**Note regarding macOS:** For MacOS on ARM processors, use an use an x86_64 Python installation (read this: https://github.com/hanspi42/signalflowgrapher/issues/48#issue-1906889457).

 ## User manual and tips

 ### Manual